Creative and Critical Writing

 Applicants should include a research proposal (approx 1000 words), 2 academic references, a sample of creative writing, copies of BA and MA degree certificates and a transcript of the marks.

-Applications are welcome from graduates with at least a 2:1 at undergraduate level (in any academic discipline) and an MA in (preferably) Creative Writing or English Literature.
+Applications are welcome from graduates with at least a 2.1 at undergraduate level (in any academic discipline).
+While an MA in Creative Writing or English Literature is an advantage, it is not a prerequisite.

 You are recommended to email the postgraduate administrator at firstname.lastname@example.org with your research proposal and a sample of creative work prior to making a formal application.